 The price points for Crunchyroll subscriptions (opens in new tab) are higher than their equivalent Funimation price plans.
 The entry-level Fan option is $7.99 a month, allowing for a single stream and no download functionality.
 However, pay $14.99 for the top-tier Ultimate Fan option, and get an impressive 6 streams and $25 off every $100 spent quarterly in the Crunchyroll store.

 Other than the price, there’s one significant difference.
 Funimation specializes in dubbed content, so it’s great for people who don’t speak Japanese or find subtitles distracting (although much of its content includes subs too).
-Conversely, almost everything on Crunchyroll is subtitled and presented with the original Japanese voice cast.
+Almost everything on Crunchyroll is subtitled and presented with the original Japanese voice cast though, so it could be the preferred option for anime purists.

 Until then, both platforms have their own merits.
 And, much like Funimation, there is a 14-day Crunchyroll free trial offer for new subscribers.(opens in new tab)